 This program began in FY07.
 At the same time NapaSan began a process to increase sewer service charges by 15% per year for three years.
-In FY16, the program provided a reduction of \$136.10 (28%) per household from the annual charges (\$482.50).
+In FY17, the program provided a reduction of \$156.50 (28.2%) per household from the annual charges (\$554.88).
 As anticipated with the economic climate, the number of properties partaking in this program increased from FY12 through FY14 from prior years.
 As the economy improved, the numbers in FY15 and FY16 reduced as expected.
+The increase in FY17 is due to increased community awareness of the sewer rates and the availability of the assistance program.